becauseinterwebs/json-api-server/README.md

 By default, options for connecting to a mySql database are provided, but you can also provide options for sqlite or postGREs.
 Please see [http://docs.sequelizejs.com/](http://docs.sequelizejs.com/) for more information on configuration options for the Sequelize ORM.

 ### Define Table Models
-The [Sequelize ORM](https://docs.sequelizejs.com) uses JSON object to define database tables.
+The [Sequelize ORM](https://docs.sequelizejs.com) uses JSON objects to define database tables.
 These objects are then used to auto-create endpoints, CRUD operations and serializers.

 Define your models in the ```/models``` folder and see the [Sequelize Docs](https://docs.sequelizejs.com) for information on how to define your models.